People First Language: An Oppositional Viewpoint

 And the strange custom I am talking about in this case is the concept of people first language.
 Seeing this as an outsider, I am of the admittedly radically heretical opinion that people first language is actually a waste of time, unable to prevail in the goal it sets out to do by its very nature, and further, that people first language actually sets us farther back in the goals of integration and equality for people with disabilities.
 And as such, this idea should be abdicated and resources moved to support different ideas that are better suited to bring about change.

 I can only imagine your disdain and shock at my words right now.
 After all, people first language is a hallmark of this industry, a great source of pride for those who have spent years fighting for this idea.
 And while I can appreciate and respect those who have tried to do so, this idea represents to me the two problems I have mentioned.
 So let's look at those.

-It's a waste of time.
+It's a Waste of Time

 Changing language may help to soften a blow ever so slightly (as in saying some "passed away" rather than "dead") or make subtle changes of that nature, but it doesn't actually change how a person feels about something overall.
 Language doesn't work like that.
 It can't.
 And even when we do manage to make substantive changes to the denotation of a word, we simply cannot change the connotation.
 That is intrinsic to each and every one of us and no amount of forcing someone to use a correct term can erase a derision or sneer that accompanies it.

 Terms come and go.
 Why?
 Because after a point in time, we realize the term did not accomplish its goal, so we set off to find a replacement.
 Rather than reaching the conclusion that the very concept of using linguistic mechanisms to change thought and perception is not effective, we just assume the word is the problem.
 Years ago "retarded" was the proper word.
 But that was deemed offensive.
 Then "handicapped."
 Same result.
 "Disabled" Gone.
 Now it's "person with a disability."
 And this, too, shall pass.
 My 2 year old son, in 30 years when he is about my age, will talk in horror with his friend about how his dad actually used to use the phrase "person with a disability," and his friend will nod understandingly and say it's ok, his dad still does.
 That's how this works.
 The good, pure, holy expression of today is the offensive vulgarity of tomorrow.
 Because we don't recognize the word isn't the problem, so our immortal, endless, Holy-Grail-of-a-quest continues.
 And will continue ad infinitum.

 People whose only sin is to be innocently unaware that a particular subculture within America has changed its rules are found to be offensive, and we in this industry immediately despise them.
 I cannot tell you how many times I have been at a seminar, and the person speaking will be talking about an experience with a manager at a business or some other similar situation, and the speaker will put their hands on their hips, look at the audience and say with disgust, "And do you know what the manager said?
 She said, 'Handicapped people often make great employees."
 And the crowd will gasp at the word "handicapped."
 They will shake their heads, and throw their hands into the air, crying out to God at this offense, deemed to be merely half an inch shy of out-and-out genocide at people with disabilities.
 They are completely offended, not knowing that context often was meant to be a compliment and no offense was ever intended.
 Napolean Bonaparte once said, "never ascribe to malice that which can adequately be explained by incompetence."
 And so it is here.

 He still uses the phrase "retarded."
 And I fear I'm about the only one in this industry not offended by that word when he says it.
 Why?
 Because I know he doesn't mean anything by it.
 Again, he's a 75 year old farmer from South Dakota.
 In his day, "retarded" was the word.
 It wasn't offensive, it was the word of choice just as "person with a disability" is today.
 And he has no idea that his word is now offensive.
 But he's a good guy.
 I know him well, and he's a very gentle, compassionate, old man.
 I get a number of leads from him.
 He'll say things like, "You know, I talked to ol' Jim at the hardware store today about having a retarded person come work for him.
 He said you could talk to him a little bit about it if you want."
 Here's a man doing my work for me, opening up doors for our clients because he cares.
 But most social workers would dismiss him and find him offensive because he has no idea the rules have changed around him in regards to his vocabulary.

 And that's the danger of people first language: changing the rules arbitrarily on a whim only leads others to fail by lack of knowledge that the rules had changed.
 And isn't there a horrible, awful irony in that?
 Isn't the very point of people first language to try and get people to not be judgmental when they meet a person with a disability, rather than taking the time to get to know the person?
 And yet, when a person doesn't get the language exactly right, aren't they judged by social workers and dismissed immediately in exactly the manner people first language is trying to avoid

 Life is about opportunity costs: every moment you spend pursuing A is time not spent pursing B or C or D. So we need to always weigh our actions by other things we could be pursuing, not simply what we are pursuing in and of itself.
 And my argument is that there are far better pursuits that would help people with disabilities.
 Change comes about through contact, through relationships, through understanding that comes from experience.
 That is what changes the world, changes hearts, and changes minds.
 Not through mechanical means like attempting to alter semantics.
 If you want to change the world for people with disabilities, seek integration, seek relationship building.
 That's a far better use of time and resources than an Orwellian idea that leads to the demonizing of people who may otherwise have been viewed as friends and allies - Seek to build relationships instead.